 Most classes are 1-hour in length and meet Monday - Thursday.
+Some merit badge that require extensive setup, transportation, or are tailored to older scouts have block style scheduling.
 The merit badge catalog with full descriptions starts on page 18 of this guide.
-A summarized table can be found at https://scoutingevent.com/312-2025FamousEagle under "Attachments."
+A summarized table can be found at https://scoutingevent.com/312-2025Gamble under "Attachments."